You are going to be fine.

 If you don’t get accepted to Harvard, it doesn’t mean the admissions people there don’t think you’re good enough.
 It simply means that everyone and their cat applies to Harvard, and only a few can get in.
 After a point, getting into competitive schools is simply a matter of luck.
 Besides, you might find that a highly ranked school is not the best place for you.

-“I don’t understand why you need to go to an Ivy League just because it’s an Ivy League,” says Patricia, a junior at University of Rochester.
+“I don’t understand why you need to go to an Ivy League just because it’s an Ivy League,” says Patricia, a senior at University of Rochester.
 “Prestige is not as important as a good fit.”

 It doesn’t matter where you go, but what you do while you’re there does.